-A new car dealer making wholesale sales of new motor vehicles to other dealers must keep documentation (sales invoices, etc.) for five years to verify the following:
+A new car dealer making wholesale sales of new motor vehicles to other dealers must keep documentation (sales invoices, etc.) for five years to verify all of the following:

 - The buyer’s name, address, and Account ID.

-- The vehicle sold (traded) was a new motor vehicle (make, model, and serial number of the vehicle); and
+- The vehicle sold (traded) was a new motor vehicle (make, model, and serial number of the vehicle).

 - The sale (trade) was made to another new car dealer authorized to sell new vehicles of the same make.